Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional_.
 The number of threads to be used for concurrent processing of the incoming deserialized records.
 If set to `-1`, the number of threads will be automatically determined based on the number of available CPU cores.

 Default value: `1`.

-> [!CAUTION]
-> Concurrent processing is not compatible with _log compaction_.
-When log compaction is enabled in Kafka (which retains only the latest value per key), using multiple processing threads can lead to metadata bloat.
-This occurs because the offset tracking mechanism accumulates metadata for all processed messages, including those that may later be compacted away.
-For reliable operation with compacted topics, use a single processing thread (`record.consume.with.num.threads` set to `1`).

 Example: